jakebarkovitch/jakebarkovitch.github.io/_projects/10_project.md

 ---
 layout: page
-title: Sampling Points in Higher Dimensional Spheres With OpenMP Parallelization
+title: OpenMP Parallelization on Higher Dimensional Sphere Sampling
-description: A high performance computing project on illustrating the distances of points from the surfaces as dimensionality increases.
+description: A high performance computing project on illustrating the distances of points from the surfaces of spheres as dimensionality increases.
 img: assets/img/ss_plot.png
 importance: 2
 category: personal